vazovn/galaxy-project-management/README.md

-ATTENTION : In order to use the project management feature, GOLD shall be installed and configured for your Galaxy instance!!
+ATTENTION : In order to use the project management feature, GOLD shall be running your Galaxy instance!!